9. TCP/IP Programming

 End While

-' return to listening for requests
+' back to listening to requests

 Catch ex As Exception

-' report the error
+' we report the error

 End Try